jackyzha0/jackyzha0.github.io/content/thoughts/the Self.md

 - Autoscopic Hallucination: you see a double of yourself but do not feel like you have ownership or agnecy over it
 - Heautoscopy: visual perspective switches back and forth between yourself and double and you feel ownership of both
 - Out-of-body experience: you identify the body seen from the outside as yours but have no feeling of agency for it.
 Direct electrical stimulation at the temporoparietal junction induces out-of-body experiences

-## Identity
-Essay by Jenny Odell and in [Kopi Chats on Substack](https://kopiclub.substack.com/p/letter-37-loneliness-vs-being-alone)

-> _“When I examine my [[thoughts/identity|identity]], I do see an inalienable spirit grasping for infinity.
-But in the very same place, I also see an intersection of historical and cultural vectors, held up by **a web of countless reliances**.”_

-Reminds me of Indra's Net, that everything is [interdependent](thoughts/interdependence.md), [empty](thoughts/emptiness.md) of dependent origination.

-"Connective vulnerability is so frightening because sometimes we will be let down by others, unmoored from [friendships](thoughts/friendship.md) and relationships we thought were our anchors in life.
-But that doesn’t mean we shouldn’t try. (see: [nothing-stops](posts/nothing-stops.md))"

-[^1]: This content is sourced from Professor [Evan Thompson](https://evanthompson.me/)'s course materials for PHIL451A at UBC.
-All rights to this content is retained by Evan Thompson.